Building A Pipeline¶

 Erosion slightly erodes the result of an HSV threshold.
 This is useful if many objects are passing through a tuned HSV threshold.
 Dilation slightly inflates the result of an HSV threshold.
 Use this to patch holes in thresholding results.

-After thresholding, Limelight applies a …. to generate a list of contours.
-After that, each contour is wrapped in a bounding rectangle, or “convex hull”.
-Hulls are passed through a series of filters to determine the “best” hull.
-If multiple hulls pass through all filters, Limelight chooses the largest hulls.
+After thresholding, Limelight generates a list of contours.
+After that, each contour is wrapped in a bounding rectangle an unrotated rectangle, and a “convex hull”.
+These are passed through a series of filters to determine the “best” contour.
+If multiple contours pass through all filters, Limelight chooses the best contour using the “Sort Mode” Control.

 Controls the range of acceptable bounding-rectangle areas, as percentages of the screen.
 You can increase the minimum area to help filter-out stadium lights, and decrease the maximum value to help filter-out things like large displays near the field.